 “While earning a degree in history from Brown University, I took art classes on the side.
 After spending the early part of my adult life in the corporate world in Chicago, I decided to follow my love of art when New Mexico’s clarity of light, rich feeling of tradition, and strong sense of place pulled me ‘home.’
 My husband and I quit our corporate jobs and moved to the mountains of northern New Mexico.
 I began working with oil pastels and, twenty years later, they are still my favorite medium.
 The buttery feel and the directness of applying the pigment without the go-between of a brush continue to fuel my love for these crayon-like sticks.

 “Combining my love of history and culture with my passion for the New Mexico landscape and simple architecture, I create art that reflects the timelessness of that subject matter.
-I’m fascinated with the state’s Spanish Colonial past and the way it merges into and influences the present.
-Relying on photographs, sketches, and memories of places I have found along the back roads of the American West, I use vibrant, saturated colors, bold compositions and slightly altered perspectives to present, rather than represent, this special place.
-My “rose colored glasses” interpret the scenes with heightened color.
+Relying on photographs, sketches, and memories of places I have found along the back roads of the American West, I use vibrant, saturated colors, bold compositions, and slightly altered perspectives to present, rather than represent, this special place.
+My ‘rose-colored glasses’ interpret the scenes with heightened color.
 Mine is a contemporary depiction of an ageless place.”